Legal Information: Alabama

 Aside from a conviction for a sex crime, are there other circumstances when parental rights can be terminated?

-Aside from being convicted for a sex crime, an abuser’s parental rights can also be terminated if the judge finds that the abuser is unable or unwilling to carry out parental responsibilities for the child, or if the abuser’s conduct or condition makes him/her unable to properly care for the child.
+Aside from being convicted of a sex crime, a parent’s parental rights can be terminated if the judge finds that s/he is unable or unwilling to carry out parental responsibilities for the child, or if the parent’s conduct or condition makes him/her unable to properly care for the child.
 As in all custody cases, this decision must be made considering the child’s best interests.1

-If the abuser has abandoned the child for four months, there is what’s called a “rebuttable presumption” that the abuser is unable or unwilling to act as the child’s parent.2 This means that the judge will assume that the abuser cannot act as the parent, but the abuser will have the chance to present evidence to change the judge’s mind at a court hearing.2
+If the other parent has abandoned the child for four months, there is what’s called a “rebuttable presumption” that s/he is unable or unwilling to act as the child’s parent.2 This means that the judge will assume that this is true but the parent being accused of abandoning the child will have the chance to present evidence to change the judge’s mind at a court hearing.2

 During a termination hearing, the judge will consider the following factors:

-2. any emotional illness, mental illness, mental deficiency, or excessive use of alcohol or drugs that makes the abuser unable to care for the child;
+2. any emotional illness, mental illness, mental deficiency, or excessive use of alcohol or drugs that makes the parent unable to care for the child;

-3. whether the abuser has done/attempted to do any of the following, or if the child is in clear and present danger of suffering from:
+3. whether the parent has committed or attempted to commit any of the following, or if the child is in clear and present danger of suffering from any of the following:

 1. torture;